MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/inventory-how-count-adjust-reclassify.md

 You can perform the cycle counting in either of the following ways depending on your warehouse setup.
 For more information, see [Setting Up Warehouse Management](warehouse-setup-warehouse.md).

 -   If your location is not using directed put-away and pick (basic warehouse configuration), you use the **Phys.
-Stock Journal** page in the **Stock** menu, and the procedure is much the same as when you conduct a physical inventory without cycle counting.
+Inventory Journal** page in the **Stock** menu, and the procedure is much the same as when you conduct a physical inventory without cycle counting.
 -   If your location is using directed put-away and pick (advanced warehouse configuration), you first use the **Whse.
 Phys.
 Invt.
 Journal** page, and then you use the **Item Journal** page to run the **Calculate Whse.
 Adjustment** function.

 ### <a name="to-set-up-counting-periods"></a>To set up counting periods
 A physical inventory is typically taken at some recurring interval, for example monthly, quarterly, or annually.
 You can set up whatever inventory counting periods necessary.

 You set up the inventory counting periods that you want to use and then assign one to each item.
-When you perform a physical inventory and use the **Calculate Counting Period** in the physical stock journal, lines for the items are created automatically.
+When you perform a physical inventory and use the **Calculate Counting Period** in the physical inventory journal, lines for the items are created automatically.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Phys.
 Invt.
 Counting Periods**, and then choose the related link.
 2. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]